Genivia/RE-flex/doc/index.md

 encapsulate regex engines in a standard API for scanning, tokenizing, searching, and splitting of strings, wide strings, files, and streams.

+To compile your application, simply include the applicable regex matcher of your choice in your source code as we will explain in the next sections.
+To compile, link your application against the `libreflex` library (and optionally `-lboost_regex` if you use Boost.Regex for matching):

+    c++ myapp.cpp -lreflex

+If `libreflex` was not installed then linking with `-lreflex` fails.
+See
+\ref link-errors on how to resolve this.

 🔝 [Back to table of contents](#)